The infinitesimal projective rigidity under Dehn filling: Introduction

 \section{Introduction}

-A closed hyperbolic $n$-dimensional manifold inherits a canonical projective structure.
+A closed hyperbolic $n$--dimensional manifold inherits a canonical projective structure.
 This can be easily seen by considering the Klein model for the hyperbolic space.
 Projective structures on manifolds were studied by Benz\'ecri in the 1960's \cite{Benzecri}.
 Though the hyperbolic structure is rigid for $n>2$ (cf.~\cite{Weil,Mostow}), it might be possible to deform the canonical projective structure.
 Kac and Vinberg \cite{Kac-Vinberg} gave the first examples of such deformations.
 Koszul \cite{Koszul} and Goldman later generalized these examples.
 Johnson and Millson provide deformations of the canonical projective structure by means of bending along totally geodesic surfaces \cite{JohnsonMillson}.
-Examples of deformations for Coxeter orbifolds have been obtained by Choi \cite{Choi} and Marquis \cite{Marquis}.
+Examples of deformations for Coxeter orbifolds have been obtained by Benoist \cite{BenoistIV}, Choi \cite{Choi}, and Marquis \cite{Marquis}.
+See the survey by Benoist \cite{BenoistSurvey} and references therein for more results on convex projective structures.

 In the sequel we will use the following notation: \begin{definition} A closed hyperbolic manifold is called \emph{locally projectively rigid} if the canonical projective structure induced by the hyperbolic metric cannot be deformed. \end{definition}